ui-jar/ui-jar/README.md

 ## Configuration

-Add a entry point to your ui-jar app, e.g ui-jar.ts.
+Add a entry point to your ui-jar app, e.g ui-jar.ts.<br/>
 Bundle with your favorite build tool (use the same configuration as your regular app, but with ui-jar.ts as the entry point).
 AoT-build is not supported yet.